joewang1085/abtest-server/README.md

 # ab test server
-1. Datainit() is a mock of database
+1. db.Datainit() is a mock of database

 # how to run
 1. go run main.go